UKHomeOffice/application-container-platform/docs/how-to-docs/cert-manager.md

 Please note that `cert-manager.io/enabled` is an annotation but `cert-manager.io/solver` is a label.

-When the site is externally facing i.e. the ingress class on the ingress is `kubernetes.io/ingress.class: ingress-external` you should always default to using a http01 challenge.
+When the site is externally facing i.e. the ingress class on the ingress is `kubernetes.io/ingress.class: nginx-external` you should always default to using a http01 challenge.

 ```YAML
 apiVersion: networking.k8s.io/v1beta1